Training-free Mixed-Resolution Latent Upsampling for Spatially Accelerated Diffusion Transformers: Region-Adaptive Latent Upsampling

-After noise injection at timestep $e_k$, the diffusion process restarts from $s_{k+1}$, meaning that directly reusing the original model’s timestep scheduling can cause oversampling in overlapping interval $[s_{k+1}, e_k]$.
-As mentioned in \S\ref{subsec:noise_level}, this noise-timestep misalignment may cause mismatch artifacts.
-NT-DM can resolve these artifacts by matching the timestep distribution with the original model.

-Flow matching based models~\cite{esser2024scaling, black2024flux} employ non-uniform timestep sampling.
-Their corresponding probability density function (PDF) and truncated PDF are denoted as:
+\paragraph{Timestep distribution matching.} After noise injection at the timestep $e_k$, the diffusion process resumes at $s_{k+1}$, meaning reusing the original schedule can oversample the interval $[s_{k+1}, e_k]$.
+As mentioned in~\cref{subsec:noise_level}, this misalignment causes artifacts.
+Noise and Timestep Matching (NT-Matching) resolves these artifacts by matching the timestep distribution with the original scheduler, such as the non-uniform sampling employed by flow matching~\cite{esser2024scaling, black2024flux}.
+Their probability density function (PDF) and truncated PDF are:

-where $h$ is a shifting parameter and $F_h(t)$ is a cumulative distribution function of $f_h(t)$.
+where $h$ is a shifting parameter and $F_h(t)$ is a cumulative distribution function (CDF) of $f_h(t)$.
 Our method injects noise at the end of each stage, which requires additional denoising over the overlapping interval $[s_{k+1}, e_k]$.
-Therefore, timestep sampling within intervals $[0, 1]$, $[s_2, e_1]$, ..., $[s_K, e_{K-1}]$ should follow $f_h(t)$.
+Therefore, timestep sampling within intervals $[0, 1], [s_2, e_1], \dots, [s_K, e_{K-1}]$ should follow $f_h(t)$.
 The overall sampling distribution can be written as a weighted sum of truncated PDFs:

-However, since the actual sampling intervals are $[0, e_1]$, $[s_2, e_2]$, ..., $[s_K, 1]$.
-Since the intervals differ, the target distribution should also be adjusted accordingly.
+where $h_{ori}$ is the shifting parameter of the base model and $K=3$ is the number of stages.
+However, the actual sampling intervals are $[0, e_1], [s_2, e_2], \dots, [s_K, 1]$.
+Therefore, the target distribution should also be adjusted accordingly.
 We use a stage-wise shifting parameter $h_k$ to control the PDF in each interval.
-Assuming we sample $N_k$ timesteps in the $k$-th interval according to $f_{h_k}(t, s_k, e_k)$, the resulting timestep distribution $P(t)$ is:
+Assuming we sample $N_k - N_{k-1}$ timesteps in the $k$-th interval according to $f_{h_k,s_k,e_k}(t)$, the modified timestep distribution $P(t)$ is:

-The objective is to minimize the Jensen-Shannon divergence (JSD) between the target distribution $P_{target}(t)$ and the actual distribution $P(t)$.
-This optimization problem is solved via numerical search.
-The determined values are provided in \S\ref{append:values_distribution}.
+We minimize the Jensen-Shannon divergence between the target distribution $P_\text{target}(t)$ and the actual distribution $P(t)$ via numerical search.
+We analytically determine $c$ and $\{h_{k}\}$, and these values then dictate the noise degree, correlation, and full timestep schedule. \cref{fig:artifacts} shows the effectiveness of NT-Matching: while the image with only early upsampling (top right) suffers from mismatching artifacts, adding NT-Matching (bottom right) successfully mitigates them.

-To sum up, we adjust the upsampled latent along the flow by injecting correlated noise $z'$, and adaptively determine the degree of noise ($a, b$) and timestep ($\{s_{k}\}, \{h_{k}\}$) rescheduling that prevents mismatch artifacts.
-Fig.~\ref{fig:artifacts} shows the effectiveness of NT-DM.